-Join Kai Gittens for an in-depth discussion in this video Define a model with DS.Model(), part of Up and Running with Ember.js.
+Join Kai Gittens for an in-depth discussion in this video Define a model with DS.Model(), part of Learning Ember.js.

 In this video, we'll continue creating the notes page by defining our models.
 And the ds.model class will help us with this.
 So, I'll go to snippet.txt and highlight and copy the code on lines 40 through 46.
 Then, go back to @.js and I'm going to scroll all the way to the bottom and paste in the code we just copied directly at the bottom.
 I'll just add one line of white space, just so we can see things a little better.